guitarneck/taphp/README.md

 Returns the instance for this class.
 If realy you need it.

+## discardExit ()

+This method prevents TAPHP to terminate with an exit code.
+It can be usefull in some circonstances, when tasks still to be done.

 # functions

 The functions and methods are nearly the same than in [tape](https://github.com/substack/tape), with some differents due to PHP language.